 Why do job evaluations matter?

 Job evaluations are important because they help organizations ensure fair and equitable compensation by making sure employees are rewarded appropriately for their contributions.
 They also help to ensure that pay scales within an organization are fair and equitable.
+Additionally, job evaluations contribute to developing a fair compensation system by assessing the value of each position and determining appropriate pay rates.

-Job evaluation methods can be used to compare the value of one job against another, which can help organizations determine if they need to adjust
+Job evaluation methods can be used to compare the value of one job against another, which can help organizations determine if they need to adjust pay rates to remain competitive within the market.

 Job evaluation methods